Have you Been Charged with Possession of Cocaine in Georgia?

 What has to be Proven

-To be guilty of possession of cocaine, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
+To be guilty of possession of cocaine in Georgia, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
 It is unlawful for any person to possess a controlled substance in Georgia and therefore, the State must show that the accused possessed cocaine.
 As discussed earlier, the possession can be actual or constructive.
 If someone is not in actual possession, then a person who knowingly has both the power and the intention at a given time to exercise dominion or control over the cocaine will be deemed to be in constructive possession of it.
 To prove constructive possession, the State must establish a link between the suspect and the cocaine that goes beyond mere spatial proximity.

 Penalty for Possession of Cocaine of Georgia